-Linear atelectasis refers to a focal area of subsegmental atelectasis that has a linear shape.
-Depending on its shape, it is also known as plate, discoid or band atelectasis.
+Linear atelectasis (plural: atelectases), and also known as discoid or plate atelectasis refers to a focal area of subsegmental atelectasis that has a linear shape.
 Linear atelectasis may appear to be horizontal, oblique or perpendicular and is very common.
-It usually occurs as a conse...
+It usually occurs as a consequence of ...

 Linitis plastica is a descriptive term usually referring to the appearance of the stomach, although the rectum can also be described this way.
 The appearance is said to be reminiscent of an old leather water-bottle.

 The underlying cause is usually a scirrhous adenocarcinoma with diff...